Lemala Camp is situated on the eastern side of the Ngorongoro Crater in Tanzania ...

 Lemala Ngorongoro: Our full report

-Lemala Ngorongoro is located on the quieter eastern side of the Ngorongoro Crater rim, a short drive past the Lemala Gate.
+Lemala Ngorongoro is located on the quieter eastern side of the Ngorongoro Crater rim, a short drive past the Lemala Gate, making it very convenient for getting into the Crater as early as possible.
+It has more of a bush feel than many lodges in the area, and so would suit the more adventurous traveller.

 Lemala Ngorongoro's location is very peaceful with plenty of birdlife, and buffalo and elephant are known to wander through the camp at night.
 Although the camp doesn't have direct views over the crater itself, it does have lovely views over the rolling hills and forests in the opposite direction to the crater.

-Lemala Ngorongoro has eight comfortable Meru-style tents located in a grove of umbrella thorn acacia trees.
+Lemala Ngorongoro has nine comfortable Meru-style tents located in a grove of umbrella thorn acacia trees.
 All are en-suite and are decorated in a similar style.
 Each can be equipped with either two twin beds or one king-size double bed.
-The beds are covered with neutral stone-coloured bedspreads brightened-up with a couple of colourful scatter cushions.
-At the end of each bed are matching brightly coloured kikois, some in orange or blue, adding a splash of colour to the tent.
+The beds are covered with neutral white bedspreads brightened-up with a couple of colourful scatter cushions.
+At the end of each bed are matching brightly coloured kikois, some in orange or red, adding a splash of colour to the tent.

 In a corner of each tent at Lemala Ngorongoro is a small writing desk with a reading lamp; our tent also had a couple of wildlife magazines to browse through.
 A leather director's chair stands in front of the desk.
 There are also two wooden lockable chests which can be used either to put your luggage on or for locking your valuables away.
 On the far side of each tent is a metal and canvas shelving and hanging unit for storing clothes.

 A canvas screen separates the bedroom area from the bathroom, behind which is a spacious area with a table and a mirror.
-Here is a freestanding washstand with a brass basin on top, below which soft, fluffy white towels are stored in cubby-holes.
+Here is a freestanding washstand with a brass basin on top, next to which soft, fluffy white towels are stored.
 The flush toilet and the shower are in two separate cubicles, each leading off the changing area.

 Hot water for the basin, as well as the shower, needs to be asked for a few minutes in advance.
 (The Lemala team of staff will then heat water over the fire, and fill your 'system' when you request it; we had lovely hot showers within 15 minutes of asking for hot water!).